How to install a precast concrete pier foundation for a shed

 The pressure-treated beams on top of the piers will support the shed.

-Sounds good, so how do we install the concrete piers?
+That sounds good.
+So, how do we install the concrete piers?

-4. Then dig holes 10 inches below the frost line for footings.
+4. Then, dig holes 10 inches below the frost line for footings.

 6. Pour the concrete for the footings of the precast piers and then set the precast piers in the wet concrete.